yahoo/elide-doc/pages/guide/10-jsonapi.md

 ### RSQL

-[RSQL](https://github.com/jirutka/rsql-parser) is a query language that allows conjunction (and), disjunction (or), and parenthetic grouping of boolean expressions.
+[RSQL](https://github.com/jirutka/rsql-parser) is a query language that allows conjunction (and), disjunction (or), and parenthetic grouping of Boolean expressions.
 It is a superset of the [FIQL language](https://tools.ietf.org/html/draft-nottingham-atompub-fiql-00).

 Because RSQL is a superset of FIQL, FIQL queries should be properly parsed.
 RSQL primarily adds more friendly lexer tokens to FIQL for conjunction and disjunction: 'and' instead of ';' and 'or' instead of ','.